 Yes, it is very important to get this right.
 The method by which you take out cover can have a very large impact on what is actually covered in terms of possible exclusions due to past medical advice and treatment.

 This method states that any medical condition for which you have sought medical advice for in the last 5 years would be automatically excluded.

 Most insurers offer a ‘rolling moratorium’ and this usually means that if you do not need to seek medical advice for that (excluded) condition in the next 2 years then cover for that condition can be re-included in the policy.

 A very small number of insurers offer what is called a ‘fixed moratorium’ and this usually means that even if you have sought medical advice for the (excluded) condition in the 2 year period after the policy was taken out the insurer will re-include cover after the 2 years is up.

 Of course, the re-inclusion of any condition is subject to the insurer’s discretion.

 With this method you would disclose any past medical conditions on the application and the insurer would decide if they are able to offer cover for those conditions or not (please note that different insurers may come back with different results).

 If an exclusion is placed on the plan it is usually possible to have that exclusion reviewed at each policy renewal but you would need to pay for medical evidence to be provided from your doctor to support your argument that the past condition is no longer a problem.

 This all comes down to the medical condition that you have suffered.
-With full underwriting any potentially serious medical conditions that you have experienced in the past (even if it was over five years ago) may be excluded.
-With a moratorium this would not be the case if you last had symptoms over five years ago.
+With full medical underwriting any potentially serious medical conditions that you have experienced in the past (even if it was over five years ago) may be excluded.
+With a moratorium this would not be the case if you last had symptoms over 5 years ago.